MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityCarbonDataModel/ProductFootprintInput.md

 ms.author: leeclontz
 ---

-# Product footprint input in Cloud for Sustainability carbon data model(ProductFootprintInput)
+# Product footprint input in Microsoft for Sustainability carbon data model(ProductFootprintInput)

 Itemization of a computed product footprint